LansanaAlfredBraima/NIN_VERIFICATION/README.md

 -   `database/`: Contains the persistent SQLite database file (`nin_db.sqlite`).

 ## License
-This project is proprietary software for the National Civil Registration Authority (NCRA).
+This project is an academic work developed for educational purposes.